 There are many ways to organize a list of decisions — from spreadsheets, to lists, to notes on a calendar.
 But all of these methods focus on the same outcome: giving you clear direction about what and when you need to make a decision on something.
 Asking for a list and deadlines will help you keep organized and ensure you are able to shop for materials and make decisions in time to meet your contractor’s schedule.

-How do I reach you after hours?
+How do I reach my contractor after hours?

 Knowing how to reach your contractor on an emergency basis is just as important as your contractor being able to reach you.
 Exchange all your numbers — work, cell and landline — so that contacting each other won’t be a crisis in itself.